guardian/support-service-lambdas/README.md

 ---

 ## Howto update config
-At the moment we just use S3 for config.
+We use S3 for config at present.
+We have it split out into suitable files so that each lambda only gets what it needs.
+It will also help with automated key rotation.

 If you're making an addition, you can just copy the file from S3 for PROD and CODE, then update and upload.
 Check the version in the AwsS3.scala ConfigLoad object.
-`aws s3 cp s3://gu-reader-revenue-private/membership/payment-failure-lambdas/CODE/payment-failure-lambdas.private.v<VERSION>.json /etc/gu/CODE/ --profile membership`
+`aws s3 cp s3://gu-reader-revenue-private/membership/support-service-lambdas/CODE/<config-name>-CODE.v<VERSION>.json /etc/gu/CODE/ --profile membership`
 Then do the reverse to upload again.

 If you're making a change that you only want to go live on deployment (and have the ability to roll back